Educator dies on Easter Sunday of coronavirus after living at Arbor Terrace, 15 dead

 Advertisement

-Dr. Bolden was a '56 graduate of Spelman College and was a Silver Star member of Alpha Kappa Alpha Sorority Inc. and an active member of Cascade United Methodist Church.
+Dr. Bolds was a '56 graduate of Spelman College and was a Silver Star member of Alpha Kappa Alpha Sorority Inc. and an active member of Cascade United Methodist Church.

 The situation is fairly bleak at the upscale assisted living facility.
 The Fulton County Board of Health tells us 49 of the 61 residents tested positive for the deadly virus, One resident is hospitalized and 31 employees or 62 percent of the staff tested positive, five staffers are hospitalized.